 For the safety of our students, all volunteers are fingerprinted and cleared through the Department of Justice.
 Appointments are made through the school secretary.
+All campus visitors are verified through the program RAPTOR.

-The School Site Safety Plan was most recently reviewed on November 8, 2023 by the Safety Committee.
+The School Site Safety Plan was most recently reviewed on November 13, 2024 by the Safety Committee.
 Key elements of the plan focus on emergency preparedness.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
 Emergency drills are held on a regular basis; fire drills are held once a semester, earthquake drills are held twice a year, and secure campus drills are conducted once each year.